-- Cut cable ties securing handles. - The handle may be assembled in high or low position.
-Slowly lift handle assembly up, route cable(s) as shown and align handle holes with desired handle panel hole and slot. - Loosely assemble hardware as shown.
+- Cut cable ties securing handles. - Slowly lift handle assembly up, route cable(s) as shown and align handle holes with handle panel hole and slot. - Loosely assemble hardware as shown.
 Be sure the shorter (3/4" long) hex bolt is assembled in lower hole of handle.
 Repeat for opposite side.
-Tighten all hardware securely.
+Tighten all hardware securely. - Cut cable ties securing tiller to skid and remove tiller from skid. - Remove screws securing depth stake to skid and discard the screws.